 Dee: Massage is a wonderful modality to improve and maintain health and well-being for their dog and themselves.
 I wholeheartedly recommend a massage regiment for their dog’s health.

-Richard: Canine massage is an underutilized, but very powerful modality for healing that can be used in conjunction with veterinarian care, and rehab - just like with people!
-Massage is not only helpful for our canine athletes, but also the weekend warriors, and especially our seniors.
+Richard: Canine massage is an underutilized, but very powerful, modality for healing that can be used in conjunction with veterinarian care and rehab - just like with people!
+Massage is not only helpful for our canine athletes, but also the weekend warriors and seniors.